Thirteen Most Wanted Men: Controversy

 Government officials quickly objected to the images, and on April 16, 1964—less than a week before the fair was due to open—Philip Johnson, the pavilion architect, told Warhol that he must remove or replace the work within 24 hours.
 The stated reason was that the Governor of New York Nelson Rockefeller was concerned that the images—mostly depicting men of Italian descent—would be insulting to an important segment of his electorate.
 In an attempt to save face, Warhol and Johnson told reporters that Warhol himself had been dissatisfied with the work.
 The mural was obliterated with aluminum paint before the fair opened to the public.
 In his book Popism (1980), Warhol stated:Philip gave me the assignment, but because of some political thing I never understood, the officials had it whitewashed out.
 A bunch of us went out to Flushing Meadow to have a look at it, but by the time we got there, you could only see the images faintly coming through the paint they'd just put over them.
 In one way I was glad the mural was gone: now I wouldn't have to feel responsible if one of the criminals ever got turned in to the FBI because someone had recognized him from my pictures.
 So then I did a picture of Robert Moses instead, who was running the fair—a few dozen four-foot squares of Masonite panels—but that got rejected, too.Some critics have seen the monochrome silver 20 ft square painted over the mural as a separate artwork, as a form of ironic comment on images of the "most wanted" men not being desired at the World's Fair.
 It could also be interpreted as a critique of abstract expressionism, as done by the artist constantly throughout his oeuvre, silencing the painting into abstract monochromy.
 Later commentators have also suggested that the title "wanted" bears a double meaning, referring to homosexual desire, with the mugshots rearranged so many of the men were looking at each other.

 Aftermath

-Warhol used the same silkscreens to create a series of smaller 48 × 40 in diptych paintings on canvas.
+In the summer of 1964, Warhol used the same silkscreens to create Most Wanted Men, a series of 20 smaller 48 × 40 in diptych paintings on canvas.
 They were exhibited at the Sonnabend Gallery in Paris, and then in Cologne and London, in 1967-68.
 The work may have partly inspired two compilations made from his Screen Tests series of 16mm films, 13 Most Beautiful Women and 13 Most Beautiful Boys, made in 1964-5.